KeyWeeUsr/org-epa-gpg/README.md

 So I added the purging to these hooks so that an action of "going away" from the org buffer or from Emacs alone, which would potentially endanger the unencrypted data, would also purge them.
-It's also trying to minimize their overall presence too:
+It's also trying to minimize their overall presence too `org-epa-gpg-purging-hooks`.

-* org-mode-hook
-* after-init-hook
-* after-save-hook
-* auto-save-hook
-* desktop-save-hook
-* dired-load-hook
-* emacs-startup-hook
-* find-file-hook
-* org-epa-gpg-purge-hook
-* quit-window-hook
-* suspend-hook
-* suspend-resume-hook

 A timer could possibly be added with a very short interval, but it doesn't seem feasible if the amount of images is more than a few (large Org documents) due